SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/02-writing-migration.md

 }
 ```

-Also, you have to include the new migration in [`MigratorTrait::migrations`](https://docs.rs/sea-schema/0.5/sea_schema/migration/migrator/trait.MigratorTrait.html#tymethod.migrations) method.
+Additionally, you have to include the new migration in [`MigratorTrait::migrations`](https://docs.rs/sea-schema/0.5/sea_schema/migration/migrator/trait.MigratorTrait.html#tymethod.migrations) method.
 Note that the migrations should be sorted in chronological order.

 ```rust title="migration/src/lib.rs"
 pub use sea_schema::migration::*;